 To cross the border you need to get permits from Albania Police, Montenegro Police and the Kosovo Police.
 The procedure with Kosovo and Albania can be finished through e-mail.
-However for the Montenegrin Police you need to pay a fee and have a contact in the country.
-The e-mails for Kosovo and Albania police are as follows: firstname.lastname@example.org, email@example.com.
-See the form attached bellow.
+However, for the Montenegrin Police, you need to pay a fee and have a contact in the country.
+The e-mails for Kosovo and Albania police are as follows: email@example.com, firstname.lastname@example.org.
+See the form attached below.

 However, it is strongly recommended that you make things simple by paying a local tour operator to arrange the border permits for you.
 APPLY HERE.

 Is there a Peaks of the Balkans map

 Yes, there is a map for Peaks of the Balkans and you can find it on Amazon and at the Visitor Center in Peje or Plav.
 Price: Euro 10

 Also, there are numerous books published for Peaks of the Balkans, which again you can find on Amazon or at the Visitor Center in Peje.